Estimated reading time: 5 minutes

 These professionals offer alcohol and drug abuse counseling to those recovering from addiction.
 They work with social services to help individuals focus on their recovery.

 They also aid them with the techniques they need to avoid a relapse.
 To become a substance use disorder counselor, you will need to check the requirements of your state.
-In California, to become a substance abuse counselor, you must attend a program approved by one of the California certifying bodies such as CAADE and CCAPP, and many individuals do receive training through certificate programs or associate’s degree programs.
+In California, to become a substance abuse counselor, you must attend a program approved by California certifying bodies such as CAADE and CCAPP.
+Many individuals do receive training through certificate programs or associate’s degree programs.

 This career is an excellent option for those who cannot attend years of college.
 Individuals can study it in a certificate program in less than a year.